Thomas Alva Edison Biography

 In World War I the federal government asked Edison to head the Naval Consulting Board, which examined inventions submitted for military use.
 Edison worked on several problems, including submarine detectors and gun location techniques.

-By the time of his death in 1931, Edison had received 1,093 U.S. patents, a total still untouched by any other inventor.
+By the time of his death on October 18, 1931, Edison had received 1,093 U.S. patents, a total still untouched by any other inventor.
 Even more important, he created a model for modern industrial research.